John Parkes, Managing Director

-John also brings a unique insight into the challenges facing major reconfigurations, having been a Board Member of the National Independent Reconfiguration Panel established to provide advice to the Secretary of State for health on disputed or controversial service reconfigurations.
+John also brings a unique insight into the challenges facing major reconfigurations, having been a Board Member of the National Independent Reconfiguration Panel established to provide advice to the Secretary of State for Health and Social Care on disputed or controversial service reconfigurations.
 He has also been a visiting professor in healthcare management at Northampton University.

 Gill is a very experienced finance director having undertaken leadership roles in both the commissioning and provider sectors.
 This includes finance director roles spanning a Strategic Health Authority (SHA), acute trust, primary care trust (PCT) and PCT cluster.
 In addition to a wealth of financial expertise, Gill also has extensive turnaround and performance management experience.

 Mike joined Arden & GEM from NHS Nottinghamshire County where he was Director of Workforce and Organisational Development and was host Director of the Nottinghamshire Health and Social Care Workforce Team.
 During 2012, he was seconded to the NHS Commissioning Board Authority as HR Lead for Commissioning Support Units and Clinical Commissioning Groups.
 Mike brings a mix of both public and private sector experience with previous roles spanning the Ministry of Defence, GEC and Marconi.

 Louise leads the clinical services directorate which encompasses Continuing Healthcare, Medicines Optimisation, Clinical Governance, Individual Funding Requests and Personal Health Budgets.
 Louise has a proven track record of improving health outcomes by developing productive relationships between patients, clinicians and management.